-Cutaneous lymphomas are a distinct subset of non-Hodgkin’s lymphoma.
-They are cancers of lymphocytes (white blood cells) that primarily involve the skin.
-Classification is based on lymphocyte type: B-lymphocytes (B-cell) or T-lymphocytes (T-cell).
+Cutaneous lymphomas are cancers of lymphocytes (a type of white blood cells) that primarily involve the skin.
+Cutaneous lymphomas are classified based on whether they are cancers of B-lymphocytes (B-cell) or T-lymphocytes (T-cell).

 CUTANEOUS T-CELL LYMPHOMA (CTCL)